Rent prices in cities near Oxon Hill

 A total population of 18,049 lives in Oxon Hill, MD, according to data published by the U.S. Census Bureau.
 Population statistics show that 9,521 of Oxon Hill’s residents are women and 8,528 are men.
 The median age of the population in Oxon Hill, MD is 43.3.

 - Oxon Hill, MD Average Rental Price, July 2022 $1,514 /mo

-The average rent for an apartment in Oxon Hill, MD is $1,514 per month.
+Apartments for rent in Oxon Hill, MD have an average price of $1,514 per month.

 Oxon Hill, MD Apartment Rent Ranges

 Oxon Hill, MD Rent Trends